 Pancreatic cancer overview

-Around 8,800 people are diagnosed with pancreatic cancer each year in the UK.
+Around 9,400 people are diagnosed with pancreatic cancer each year in the UK.

 Most people diagnosed with cancer of the pancreas are over 60.
-Men tend to be more affected than women.
+Men tend to be more often affected than women.

 Pancreatic cancer symptoms